andrew-t-IT/slack-bot/README.md

+# JASK Slack Bot
+- This public repo is for deveopopment for the JASK Slack Bot.

-# slack-bot
+# Contributing
-Public repo for slack bot development.
+- Please see: contributing.md